History of the Province

 Bro.
 Emmanuel, not happy with the arrangement of having Provincialate in the school set up, was on the lookout for a suitable, independent plot of land for the purpose.
 After much search, he decided on Bhopal, bought two acres of land at Patel Nagar.

-In January 1990, the school was handed over to us, at the peak of militancy and uprising in Kashmir.
+In 1990 January, the school was handed over to us, at the peak of militancy and uprising in Kashmir.
 Bro.
 Mani was joined later by Bro.
 Raja followed by Bro.
 Cyriac Francis.
-In spite of all odds we hunged on, facing bravely the challenges posed by militancy.
+Inspite of all odds we hanged on, facing bravely the challenges posed by militancy.
 After 12 years the diocese took the school back and the Brothers had to retract from Kashmir.
 Bro.
 George Pottakaran was the last Principal who served in Burn Hall.
-The promise to permit us to start a school of our own provided in the initial Memorandum of understanding was turned down by the then Bishop Peter Celestine.
+The promise to permit us to start a school of our own was turned down by the then Bishop Peter Celestine.

 Institutions which came under Delhi Province at the time of separation from Ranchi Province: